Keanan Bennetts: Wehen Wiesbaden

 On 7 July 2023, Bennetts signed with SV Wehen Wiesbaden in 2.
 Bundesliga.

 Austria Klagenfurt

 On 5 January 2025, Bennetts signed for Austrian Bundesliga club Austria Klagenfurt on a short-term contract until the end of the season.

 Notts County

 On 29 July 2025, Bennetts returned to England, joining League Two club Notts County on a one-year deal following a successful trial.
+On 28 May 2026 the club announced he was being released.

 International career

 Bennetts made two appearances for the Germany under-15 team in 2014, having been eligible through his mother.
 He later switched to represent England internationally.
 He also declined to represent Nigeria, eligible through his father, at the 2019 FIFA U-20 World Cup.

 Personal life

 Bennetts was born in Edgware, Greater London to a German mother from Hamburg and a Nigerian father.
 He is fluent in German.
 His brother, Jayden, is also a footballer.